CymatiCorp/CyKit/README.md

 Description
 -----------

-CyKit 1.0 is specifically for Python development in Windows to give access to the raw data stream from the Emotiv EPOC headset.  <br>
+CyKit 1.0 is specifically for Python development in Windows to<br>
+give access to the raw data stream from the Emotiv EPOC headset.  <br>
 CyKit 1.0 is an unofficial branch to the OpenYou emoKit, check it out here<br>
  https://github.com/openyou/emokit

-EmotKit Dependencies
+CyKit Dependencies
 --------------------

 * pywinusb